nathanieldchu/ubuild_CCF/index.md

 - template: detail-content
   block: text-1
   headline: Our take on greenwashing
-  content: "<p>Two crises threaten our existence—<strong>mass extinction and climate
+  content: "<p>Two crises threaten our existence—mass extinction and climate change.
-    change</strong>.
-Global food and agriculture is the largest contributor to shrinking natural habitats and rising atmospheric carbon.
-We love existence.
+    Global food and agriculture is the largest contributor to shrinking natural habitats and rising atmospheric carbon. <strong>We love existence</strong>.
 So to help preserve it, our mission is not to build a unicorn, give rich people nice things, or create tech for tech’s sake.
 We are building this public benefit company to create <strong>delicious, cheap, and nutritions foods that change how the 99%